July 22 – a note of explanation

 I was there in theater 9 at midnight, straining to make out the words and trying to figure out the story line as The Dark Night Rises began.
 I’m not a big movie-goer.
 The HH and I prefer to watch movies in the comfort of our own home…where I can use subtitles and get a foot rub.
 I don’t like action movies.
 And I don’t like midnight showings.
 But, as I wrote in my last post, parents sometimes make sacrifices for their kiddos and I decided I would take my fourteen year old and sixteen year old daughters who were chomping at the bit to see this eagerly anticipated third movie in the Batman Trilogy.
 Twice I had the opportunity to back out and twice I was quite tempted.
 But something in me said just go with your girls.
 I did.

 So I was there with them, fidgeting in my seat, some forty or fifty feet away from the man with the gun.
 It’s still a bit surreal, but I do know that when the seemingly endless shooting started, as my girls were struggling from whatever gas or chemical had been released, and we figured out what was happening, we hit the floor.
 I threw myself on top of my fourteen year old who was on the end of the row, straight up the aisle from the shooter.
 In that moment, as the rapid-fire shots continued, I truly thought I was going to die.
 And I realized that I was ready.
 I have put my faith and trust in Jesus Christ as the redeemer of my soul, and there wasn’t the slightest doubt that I would be received into heaven, not because of any good thing that I have done but because of His merciful nature and the death, burial and resurrection of Jesus Christ.
 Still, as I lay over my daughter, I began praying out loud.
-I don’t even remember what I prayed, but I don’t imagine it really matters.
+I don’t even remember exactly what I prayed, but I don’t imagine it really matters, the exact words.
 I’m sure it was for protection and peace.
 It drew me closer into the presence of God.
 When there was a pause in the shooting, people began to clamor for the exits.
 The girls and I jumped up and joined the masses.
-We had to step over a lifeless body,people were screaming and pushing, not knowing where the shooter was.
+We had to step over a lifeless body, people were screaming and pushing, not knowing where the shooter was.
 We raced to our car and I dumped my purse, frantically searching for keys, looking all around, prepared to hit the ground.
-I yelled at Michelle to call Matthew and find out if he had made it out of the theater next door.
+I yelled at Michelle to call her brother Matthew and find out if he had made it out of the theater next door.
 She did.
 He did.
 We booked on out of there.

 Why would you think such a tragedy would make me question the goodness of God?
 If anything, both of my girls said it made Him a much more real presence to them; the youngest shared this verse: Do not be afraid of sudden fear nor of the onslaught of the wicked when it comes; for the LORD will be your confidence and will keep your feet from being caught.
 Proverbs 3:25-26